apnadkarni/blt/man/combomenu.rst

 *pathName* **activate** *item*

-  Redisplayes *item* using its active colors.
-This normally is used by widget bindings to highlight menu items as the pointer is moved over the menu.
+  Redisplays *item* using its active colors.
+This typically is used by widget bindings to highlight menu items when the pointer is moved over items in the menu.
 Any previously active item is deactivated.  *Item* may be a label, index, or tag, but may not represent more than one menu item.

 *pathName* **add** ?\ *option* *value* ...?